uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 **Table 4: Prediction results**

-The result is slightly better when predicting the training data.
-This indicates the possibility of overfitting.
-However, as this section merely being a test run, we would ignore this for now and move on.
+From the result of predicting the training data, there could be a possibility of overfitting when using the Random Forest algorithm.
+Therefore, for predicting the single-stop usage we would only use the linear regression algorithm.
+The result we gained from the linear regression algorithm is not ideal in the test run, hence in the next section, we would try different method to improve it.

 ### 3.2 Predicting single-stop usage

-We would now try to predict the usage of the three stops, base on the features shown in the table below.
+We would now apply the algorithm to predict the usage of the three stops, base on the features shown in the table below.
 The features are slightly different from the previous section, due to the different information contained in the original datasets.

 | Features | Description |
 | --- | --- |